PLEASE REFER TO THIS DOCUMENT WHEN PREPARING AN APPLICATION.

 Per the Women, Peace, and Security Act of 2017 and subsequent U.S. Strategy on Women, Peace, and Security, it is a U.S. government-wide priority to expand and apply gender analysis, as appropriate, to improve the design and implementation of U.S. government-funded programs.
 A gender analysis helps consider the different ways in which programs might impact and be impacted by the community, country, and region where activities take place.

-A gender analysis helps consider the different ways in which programs might impact and be impacted by different individuals (men, women, boys, and girls), the community, country, and region where activities take place.
-Once potential challenges, gaps, and opportunities related to gender norms, power relations, and conflict dynamics are analyzed with regard to the target country/region, this information should be used to tailor and strengthen program design and implementation.
+A gender and inclusion analysis helps consider the different ways in which programs might impact and be impacted by different individuals (men, women, boys, and girls), the community, country, and region where activities take place.
+Once potential challenges, gaps, and opportunities related to gender norms, equity and equality for underserved communities and marginalized populations, power relations, and conflict dynamics are analyzed with regard to the target country/region, this information should be used to tailor and strengthen program design and implementation.

-DRL’s gender analysis is meant to be a concise, three-page overview of which factors considered and how those findings have been integrated in project design.
+DRL’s gender and inclusion analysis is meant to be a concise, three-page overview of which factors considered and how those findings have been integrated in project design.
 It is not meant to take the place of DRL’s requirement to address barriers to equal participation for marginalized populations.
-Applicants may be asked to expand upon this gender analysis, if selected for funding.
+Applicants may be asked to expand upon this gender and inclusion analysis, if selected for funding.

 Context and Background

-The following list is an illustrative list of questions to help gender analysis.
+The following list is an illustrative list of questions to help gender and inclusion analysis.
 The questions are grouped by domains only to assist in organizing the analysis.
-DRL encourages applicants to ensure that different perspectives and experiences based on religion, disability, race, ethnicity, sexual orientation, and/or gender identity are meaningfully considered and integrated throughout analysis.
+DRL encourages applicants to ensure that different perspectives and experiences based on religion, sex, disability, race, ethnicity, sexual orientation, gender identity, gender expression, sex characteristics, national origin, age, genetic information, marital status, parental status, pregnancy, political affiliation, or veteran’s status are meaningfully considered and integrated throughout analysis.

 |Domains of Analysis||Cross-Cutting Questions|